Frequently asked questions

 You’ll need to devote the time required to learn the new material, which may be more for some students and less for others (and the amount of time required may vary by the week).
 Therefore, we can’t really give a specific answer to that question.
 However, there’s one thing we can say with absolute certainty: it’s far better to study a little bit every day than to wait five days and cram.
-And with the audio CDs you can review easily wherever you are.
+And with the audio CDs and

 Remember, learning a language is largely a matter of developing habits.
 It’s like learning to play a musical instrument: daily practice — even just a little — is the way to go!

 Arabic 1.
-You should know the material presented in Arabic 1 (or its biweekly variant) before registering for any of our other classes (except our history classes, which are taught in English).
+You should know the material presented in Arabic 1 before registering for any of our other classes (except our history classes, which are taught in English).

 No, we don’t.
-Our teaching method stresses conversation, but we teach Arabic using Arabic script in our textbooks, handouts and on the board during class meetings.
+Our teaching method stresses conversation, but we teach Arabic using Arabic script in our textbooks and on the screen during class meetings.
 Students must be able to read and write Arabic in order to enroll in any of our courses except

 Even if you are mainly interested in speaking Arabic, learning the Arabic alphabet is well worth the relatively small amount of effort it takes if you study the language.
 Although it might look baffling at first, it has only 28 letters and is not very hard to learn.
 (You’ll likely find the experience much simpler and more enjoyable than when you learned to read and write the English alphabet.)